Additional Residential Units

 How many ARUs can I have?

-You can have up to four (4) total units on a residential property where the zoning permits single detached dwellings, semi-detached dwellings, or street townhouse dwellings.
-Only two (2) can be in a detached structure.
+You can have up to four (4) total dwelling units on a residential property where the zoning permits single detached, semi-detached, duplex, triplex, converted or street townhouse dwellings.
+Only two (2) can be in a detached building.

 The total is determined by adding together the number of ‘original’ and ‘additional’ units.